 A further ten-year lease was signed in January 1933.
 The Masonic fraternity ceased to use the church when their own lodge room was built in 1937.

 The 1962 Methodist Conference appointed a married probationer to the then Lake Macquarie South Methodist Circuit, to reside in Morisset.
-A parsonage was purchased in Newcastle Street and on Wednesday, 27th January, 1962 the parsonage was dedicated and the Rev. Les Wearing was inducted into the circuit.
+A parsonage was purchased in Newcastle Street and on Wednesday 27th January 1962 the parsonage was dedicated and the Rev. Les Wearing inducted into the circuit.

 A fire to this building in 1980 meant further renovations were needed.
 A larger kitchen was built, the front porch removed, a side porch added and the stained glass window installed.
 The renovated building was reopened in July 1982.

 In the late 1980’s it was considered that the minister’s residence in Newcastle Street was not up to Synod requirements.
 It was decided to sell the home and build a new residence on the corner of Bridge and Yambo Streets, adjacent to the church buildings.
 The new minister’s residence was opened on 28th April 1991.

 A Congregational Meeting held on 10th November 1991 resolved to apply for a Mission and Resource Fund grant to extend the church building.
 The original intention was to build over the top of the round church building.
 Discussion with officials of the Lake Macquarie City Council made it obvious that there would be great difficulty in complying with Council’s parking requirements.
 The first application for a grant was refused.

 After some deliberation, it was decided that the Bridge and Yambo Streets properties should be sold and a new site sought.
 Eventually, six and one-quarter acres of land at the corner of Awaba and Stockton Streets became available and was purchased in April 1994.
 Action to build commenced immediately.